lottie/lottie-spec/CONTRIBUTING.md

 Most rejections occur when an explainer is proven to be unnecessary, is misaligned with the guiding principles, or fails to meet the entrance criteria to become a proposal.
 A proposal may become rejected for similar reasons as well as if it fails to reach consensus or loses the confidence of its sponsor.
-Likewise a draft may encounter unforeseen issues during implementations which cause it to lose consensus or the confidence of its sponsor.
+Likewise, a draft may encounter unforeseen issues during implementations which cause it to lose consensus or the confidence of its sponsor.

 RFCs which have lost a sponsor will not be rejected immediately, but may become rejected if they fail to attract a new